Auaké people

 Auaké is a Native South American nation of the Amazon rainforest of Venezuela and Brazil.
 They were sedentary slash-and-burn farmers, which requires periodic relocation as soil becomes exhausted, and were also hunters, fishers and gatherers.
-They spoke Arutani.
+They speak Arutani.
 Heavily influenced culturally by the Carib, they adopted agriculture sometime after the 16th century, and further acculturation followed European contact.
-They are found along the Paraguay River and are now considered a subgroup of the Shiriana people.
+They are found along the Paragua River and are now considered a subgroup of the Shiriana people.
 In 1998 they numbered just 30 in Venezuela and 22 native language speakers in Brazil.